iStumblerLabs/SparkKit/README.md

 Small, Simple and Fast; Line, Pie, Dial, Bar, Ring, Stack and Grid Views for macOS, iOS and tvOS

+## Support Spark Kit!

+Are you using SparkKit in your apps?
+Would you like to help support the project and get a sponsor credit?

+Visit our [Patreon Page](https://www.patreon.com/istumblerlabs) and patronize us in exchange for great rewards!

 ## Dependencies

 ### KitBridge